den-ii/cs4406-programming7/README.md

 3D hyperbolic paraboloid with function definitions for vertices generation in THREE.js.
 [View Live Site](https://cs4406programmingunit7.netlify.app)

-Camera controls and keyboad control available
+### Camera controls and keyboad controls available
-Hit 'i' or '0' to zoom in or out.
+- Hit 'i' or '0' key to zoom in or out.